nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 2022-01-04 12:28:49.507  INFO 2209 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8443 (https) with context path ''
 2022-01-04 12:28:49.515  INFO 2209 --- [  restartedMain] c.a.w.WorkOrderApiApplication            : Started WorkOrderApiApplication in 8.305 seconds (JVM running for 8.639)
 ```
+6. If required, add self-signed certificate as a trusted certificate in your test client of choice (Postman, Insomnia, curl, etc)
 ## PROJECT SUMMARY
 This project is a implementation of a restful priority queuing service, which prioritizes submitted service requests based on the different ranking formulas associated with each of the service request classification types.
 Submitted requests are classified according to the below classification rules.